atomfinger/toUUID/why_touuid.md

   <[Student(studentId=00000000-0000-0000-0000-000000000004, school=Harvard, course=Fine art, graduationYear=1994)]>
 ```

 The main difference now is that `studentId` isn't just wasting space; instead, the `studentId` is something we can use to identify which exact student that is wrongly included or missing.
 To find the original piece of data, we only need to look at the `studentId`, rather than finding something in the list of other properties which can be used to identify a student.
 While our `Student` class only has four properties, consider for a moment that entities often has substantially more.
-When writing tests like this, the main benefit of .toUUID() is that the first field is a deterministic value which can be used to identify the source.
+When writing tests like this, the main benefit of toUUID is that the first field is a deterministic value which can be used to identify the source.

 ### Tests which works with datasets